-Even today, Darjeeling tea is processed using the orthodox method of manufacturing and not by following the standard CTC (Curling, Tearing & Crushing) method which is typically followed in the plains.
+Even today, Darjeeling tea is processed using the orthodox method of manufacturing and not by following the standard CTC (Crushing, Tearing and Curling) method which is typically followed in the plains.
 The process follows several delicate and intricate steps.

 Depending on the type of tea to be produced, all or few of such steps are followed.
 Darjeeling Black Tea goes through all the stages discussed below.
 Few gardens in Darjeeling today have started growing tea bushes using organic method.

 The organic method follows natural way of growing tea keeping complete ecological balance and not using any chemical pesticides or fertilizers.
 In order to develop ecological balance, the estates need to preserve forest and other natural areas apart from just the land under tea.

 Plucking tea leaves from the gardens

 This is the first step and an art by itself.
 For Darjeeling tea, there needs to be only selective plucking of two leaves and the bud that makes a shoot.
 And one needs some 22,000 shoots to make one kilogram of tea leaves.
 On an average a plucker is given a target of 4 to 5kgs per day, and during the high plucking season the target increases and can get doubled.
 The target must be met to get full daily wage.
 So you can imagine the amount of hard work that goes in.

 Shoot - Two leaves & a bud of Darjeeling tea

 He picked up a shoot from the withering tray